-- (a) One of the objectives of the AFA is to promote co-operation and good sportsmanship in the training and exhibition of dogs.
+(a) One of the objectives of the AFA is to promote co-operation and good sportsmanship in the training and exhibition of dogs.
 Co-operation and good sportsmanship should not be recognised in passive observance, but as a way of life in training and competition.
 Participants shall at all times be courteous and friendly.
 At no time should they show displeasure with a dog, a Judge, exhibitor, AFA representative, sponsor, host or spectator, in or out of the ring.
 Participants should never conduct themselves in a manner which would bring discredit to the sport of Flyball.
-As a participant, whether exhibitor, trainer, Judge, host club or AFA representative, you typify the sport of Flyball. - (b) Training and exhibiting shall be carried out by such methods that are in the best interest of the dog and the sport of Flyball. - (c) Abuse or severe disciplining of a dog (e.g. shaking, smacking, kicking etc.) is not in the best interest of the sport of Flyball.
-Abuse may include the running of dogs that are not one (1) year of age or exceeding the 40 heat running limit in a day. - (d) Participants shall always follow the rules and policies, showing knowledge and an understanding of the same. - (e) Any individual or club in good standing with the Australian Flyball Association Inc. may file a protest or prefer charges against another individual or club for alleged misconduct, in or out of the ring, prejudicial to the best interest of the sport of Flyball as provided for under Section 2.2.
+As a participant, whether exhibitor, trainer, Judge, host club or AFA representative, you typify the sport of Flyball.

+- (b) Training and exhibiting shall be carried out by such methods that are in the best interest of the dog and the sport of Flyball. - (c) Abuse or severe disciplining of a dog (e.g. shaking, smacking, kicking etc.) is not in the best interest of the sport of Flyball.
+Abuse may include the running of dogs that are under 18 months of age (Note dogs under 18 months of age that started racing before 17/10/20 AGM motion are exempt from the 18 months rule) or exceeding the 40 heat running limit in a day. - (d) Participants shall always follow the rules and policies, showing knowledge and an understanding of the same. - (e) Any individual or club in good standing with the Australian Flyball Association Inc. may file a protest or prefer charges against another individual or club for alleged misconduct, in or out of the ring, prejudicial to the best interest of the sport of Flyball as provided for under Section 2.2.
 Protests filed during competition should be done in such as manner as not to bring discredit to the sport of Flyball.